radius-project/bicep-types-aws/artifacts/bicep/aws/aws.imagebuilder/default/types.md

 * **DistributionConfigurationArn**: string: The Amazon Resource Name (ARN) of the distribution configuration associated with this image pipeline.
 * **EnhancedImageMetadataEnabled**: bool: Collects additional information about the image being created, including the operating system (OS) version and package list.
 * **ImageRecipeArn**: string: The Amazon Resource Name (ARN) of the image recipe that defines how images are configured, tested, and assessed.
+* **ImageScanningConfiguration**: [ImageScanningConfiguration](#imagescanningconfiguration): Contains settings for vulnerability scans.
 * **ImageTestsConfiguration**: [ImageTestsConfiguration](#imagetestsconfiguration): The image tests configuration of the image pipeline.
 * **InfrastructureConfigurationArn**: string: The Amazon Resource Name (ARN) of the infrastructure configuration associated with this image pipeline.
 * **Name**: string: The name of the image pipeline.
 * **Schedule**: [Schedule](#schedule): The schedule of the image pipeline.
 * **Status**: string: The status of the image pipeline.
 * **Tags**: [ImagePipeline_Tags](#imagepipelinetags): The tags of this image pipeline.

+## ImageScanningConfiguration
+### Properties
+* **EcrConfiguration**: [EcrConfiguration](#ecrconfiguration): Contains ECR settings for vulnerability scans.
+* **ImageScanningEnabled**: bool: This sets whether Image Builder keeps a snapshot of the vulnerability scans that Amazon Inspector runs against the build instance when you create a new image.

+## EcrConfiguration
+### Properties
+* **ContainerTags**: string[]: Tags for Image Builder to apply the output container image that is scanned.
+Tags can help you identify and manage your scanned images.
+* **RepositoryName**: string: The name of the container repository that Amazon Inspector scans to identify findings for your container images.
+The name includes the path for the repository location.
+If you don?t provide this information, Image Builder creates a repository in your account named image-builder-image-scanning-repository to use for vulnerability scans for your output container images.

 ## ImageTestsConfiguration
 ### Properties